-When The Number One Son came up on Wednesday for Curry Night (more on that story later), he could see, from the CDs piled high and wide next to the Hi-Fi in the kitchen, that his old man had mostly being listening to Teenage Fanclub.
+When The Number One Son came up on Wednesday for Curry Night (more on that story later), he could see, from the CDs piled high and wide next to the hi-fi in the kitchen, that his old man had mostly been listening to Teenage Fanclub.
 In particular Grand Prix and its baby brother EP, Teenage Fanclub Have Lost It.

 I sat him down and told him that I had had real struggles with this album he was getting so worked up about.
 I had taken it out of its sleeve so many times to play and rarely got past track four or five.
 I found listening to it hard work.
 The tunes weren't there, the jangly guitars weren't there.
 It was turgid.

 'I demand you listen to it again' he said.
 'And I demand that you like it.'
 He never actually said that last bit, but he was thinking it.

 Anyway, next day I put it on in the car.
 I'd got loads of places to be so I listened to it five times straight on Thursday.
 All the way through.
 And four times yesterday.
 All the way through.

 I'm a firm believer in starting an album with all guns blazing.
 Hit them with your best shot.
 And then build on it.
 Don't dither around.
 So what do The Fannies do on Bandwagonesque?
 In their defence they come out of the traps with The Concept.
 It's got that tongue in cheek swagger that wants you to know where it's getting its reference points from.
 It's all seventies and Freebird.
 What does come through loud and clear is that fellow Creation stablemate Noel Gallagher, not for the first time, would nick this (and the remnants of Lynyrd Skynyrd's Freebird), put some strings on it and and turn it into Whatever.